-- The Administration has set forth policy priorities-such as eliminating DEIA initiatives and reducing federal fraud and waste-that are not directed at Indian Country.
-Yet, Indian Country has been inadvertently harmed because the Administration's implementation actions are so broad. - Tribal Nations have been locked out of our federal payment system accounts and unable to access the federal funds we rely on; we have lost federal employees who have years of experience and deep relationships with our Tribal communities; and our government contracts, grants, and agreements have been terminated with little explanation-to name just a few impacts. - But Tribal programs fall into the carve outs the Administration has built into its Executive Orders and other mandates.
-These carve outs protect direct services to individuals, programs identified as essential, law enforcement and public safety programs, and activities implementing legal requirements, including statutorily mandated programs. - The federal government's diffuse and varied methods for delivery on its trust and treaty obligations to Indian Country mean it can be hard for the Administration to identify Tribal programs that fall into these carve outs-especially without our help.
+- The Administration has set forth policy priorities-such as eliminating diversity, equity, inclusion, and accessibility initiatives and reducing federal fraud and waste.
+We do not believe these policy priorities are directed at Indian Country.
+Yet, Indian Country has been inadvertently harmed because the Administration's implementation actions are so broad. - Tribal Nations have been locked out of our federal payment accounts and unable to access the federal funds we rely on; we have lost federal employees who have years of experience and deep relationships with our Tribal communities; and our government contracts, grants, and agreements have been terminated with little or no explanation-to name just a few impacts. - Tribal programs fall into the carve outs the Administration has built into its Executive Orders and other mandates.
+These carve outs protect direct services to individuals, programs identified as essential, law enforcement and public safety programs, and activities implementing legal requirements, including statutorily mandated programs. - Without Indian Country's help, the federal government's diffuse and varied methods for delivery on its trust and treaty obligations to Indian Country can make it hard for the Administration to identify and insulate Tribal programs that fall into these carve outs.